hundredyearfarms/Hundred-Year-Farm-Project/README.md

 An experiment in transitioning a small portion of our agribusiness farmland to agroforestry.

-Agroforestry has the potential, over the next hundred years, to transform land no longer suitable for agribusiness back to natural habitat while also providing a reliable source of local energy, food, materials, and water.
+Agroforestry has the potential, over the next hundred years, to transform land no longer suitable for agribusiness back to natural habitat while remaining a reliable source of local energy, food, materials, and water.

 While such a transition could become a generally preferred solution in the future, it is not yet economically feasible and the necessary technology is decades away.
 This project is working towards the long-term development of that technology and the practices that could some day allow it to scale in a meaningful way.